6 Things Every Dog Owner Should Know About Hip Dysplasia

 According to the Orthopedic Foundation for Animals, popular dog breeds with the highest incidences of hip dysplasia include:

-Genetic susceptibility doesn't mean actually developing this condition is a sure thing.
-Environmental factors are a major factor that makes the difference between a quirk in a dog's genetic code and a painful disease.
+Genetic susceptibility doesn't mean developing this condition is a sure thing.
+Environmental factors are a major cause that makes the difference between a quirk in a dog's genetic code and a painful disease.
 The good news?
-The most important environmental factor is one you can easily control as a dog owner: their diet.
+The most important environmental factor is one you can easily control as a dog owner: Their diet.

 A classic cause of hip dysplasia is too-rapid, rapid bone growth.
 This can occur when puppies are overfed or given diets with excessive calcium.
 Dog owners should stick to a balanced diet and avoid calcium supplements.
 Obesity can also put added stress on already overtaxed joints, leading to hip dysplasia and worsening its symptoms.
-A diet that is properly portioned and nutrient rich is crucial for maintaining a healthy weight.
+A diet that is properly portioned and nutrient-rich is crucial for maintaining a healthy weight.
 Protein content is another major dietary factor.
-Although some still believe that high protein diets contribute to canine skeletal diseases, this is based on outdated information that has since been refuted by more recent and scientifically rigorous studies.
-In fact, high protein dog foods, such as those made with natural raw ingredients, may prevent hip dysplasia.
+Although some still believe that high protein diets contribute to canine skeletal disease, this is based on outdated information that has since been refuted by more recent and scientifically rigorous studies.

-- High in protein. which helps to maintain a healthy weight.
+• High in protein, which helps maintain a healthy weight.

 The bottom line?
 Don't let low-quality foods slow your dog down!